yrz/scapy-radio/scapy/doc/scapy/installation.rst

 Overview
 ========

- 0. Install *Python 2.5*.
+ 0. Install *Python 2*.
  1. Download and install *Scapy*.
  2. (For non-Linux platforms): Install *libpcap and libdnet* and their Python wrappers.
  3. (Optional): Install *additional software* for special features.
- 4. Run Scapy with root priviledges.
+ 4. Run Scapy with root privileges.

 Each of these steps can be done in a different way dependent on your platform and on the version of Scapy you want to use.